coocos/chip-type-8/README.md

 ## Tests

-Run `yarn test` to execute the tests for:
+Run `npm run test` to execute the tests for:

 * all 35 instructions
 * sanity checks for basic virtual machine operations
 * sprite drawing

+## Why yet another CHIP-8 interpreter?

+Hundreds, if not thousands of CHIP-8 interpreters exists so what makes this special?
+Well, nothing really - it's actually not that great compared to many other CHIP-8 interpreters.
+I made chip-type-8 because I was itching for a project which would allow me to do two things:

+* try out TypeScript (in 2017)
+* create a super simple emulator

 ## License